Darren Lockyer: 2007

 In the Round 18 match against North Queensland, Lockyer ruptured his anterior cruciate ligament, with the severity of the injury forcing him out for the rest of the 2007 season.
 Without him, Brisbane crumbled from 5th to 8th and fell 40–0 to eventual Grand Final winners Melbourne in the qualifying final.

 Lockyer would still, however, be named Dally M Five-Eighth Of The Year a third time, his second consecutive honour, all 3 coming in a 4 year period.
-Despite Lockyer was at the time contracted to the Broncos until the end of 2009 when he admitted he that he was interested in playing in the Super League after watching the 2007 Challenge Cup Final at Wembley Stadium, London.
+Despite Lockyer was at the time contracted to the Broncos until the end of 2009 when he admitted that he was interested in playing in the Super League after watching the 2007 Challenge Cup Final at Wembley Stadium, London.

 On 27 October 2007, Lockyer married Loren Pollock, his girlfriend of three years, coincidentally on the same day his immediate predecessor as Australian Test captain, Andrew Johns also tied the knot.